 Students in LCs tend to make smoother transitions to college life, do well academically and succeed through graduation.

 Art is a reflection of the human experience, shaped by the social, cultural and political environment in place at any given time.
 Throughout history, art has played a profound role in social and political movements.
 This LC explores art as a force for positive change.
 Among other things, we’ll examine how wars have influenced artists and art, how artmaking has played a role in promoting human rights, and ethical issues in the art world.
-As a member of this LC, you will take Drawing I with Ken Leslie and Art & Ethics with Mary Martin.
+As a member of this LC, you will take Painting I with Ken Leslie and Art & Ethics with Mary Martin.
 You’ll also go on at least two field trips.
 We’ll visit the current home of the Bread & Puppet Theater — founded in New York City in 1963, initially to shed light on neighborhood problems and later to protest the Vietnam War — and the Hood Museum of Art at Dartmouth College.
-LCs connect you with people who share your interests and help you build a strong foundation JSC art students on tour in Istanbul, Turkey, in spring 2015 for success at JSC!
-For more information, download the brochure.